business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is a growth mindset?

 Someone with a growth mindset believes they can develop intelligence and abilities over time.
-Instead of assuming a person’s skills are fixed, a growth mindset assumes we can improve with the right environment and encouragement.
+Instead of assuming a person’s skills are fixed, a growth mindset assumes that we can improve with the right environment and encouragement.

 FYIDid you know